algoldst/thesis/index.md

 <img src="res/ics.png" height=250 />

 ### Schematics, Simulation, Build, and Test
 Electrical circuits are documented in diagrams known as _schematics_,  which use common symbols for different types of circuit elements.
 Lines indicate wire connections between elements.
 Unless otherwise stated, wires are assumed to have 0 resistance, and therefore all points connected by wires (called _nodes_) share the same voltage.
+Wire connections can also be implied by nodes with the same name.
 Elements which are connected end-to-end share a single node in common and are called _series_-connected, while elements which share two nodes are called _parallel_-connected.
 (Two parallel components are often denoted in shorthand with "//", eg. R1 // R2.)

 <img src="res/series-vs-parallel.png" height=300 />